VaidikV/EzTranslator-Windows/README.md

 <br><br>
 <img width="700" alt="image" src="https://github.com/user-attachments/assets/c3baa3db-c760-4c47-8fbd-1b8fb9ecdf34" />

-The "EzTranslate" app will translate the selected text in the background and keep it saved for you check it out later.
+The app will translate the selected text in the background and keep it saved for you check it out later.

 ## Features